William E. Ward: Career

 General Ward's awards and badges include: the Defense Distinguished Service Medal (with Oak Leaf Cluster); the Distinguished Service Medal; the Defense Superior Service Medal (with two Oak Leaf Clusters); the Legion of Merit (with three Oak Leaf Clusters); the Defense Meritorious Service Medal; the Meritorious Service Medal (with six Oak Leaf Clusters); the Joint Service Commendation Medal; the Army Commendation Medal (with three Oak Leaf Clusters); the Army Achievement Medal (with Oak Leaf Cluster); the Expert Infantryman's Badge; the Combat Infantryman's Badge; and the Master Parachutist Badge.

+On 8 March 2011, General Ward was relieved and succeeded as commander of US Africa Command by General Carter F. Ham.
+In November 2012, Ward was reappointed to three-star general (Lieutenant General) grade and ordered to pay restitution for using public funds for private travel.

-After he left U.S. Africa Command, Ward retired at the rank of Lieutenant General in November, 2012.
-He relinquished command of Africa Command to General Carter F. Ham.
-Before he retired, Ward received the rank of major general and served as a special assistant to the army's Vice Chief of Staff during which an investigation was conducted on his use of official funds.
+After his relief from commanding US Africa Command, by law without confirmation by the Senate to another temporary 3-star or 4-star appointment Ward reverted to the rank of major general, his highest permanent grade previously held.
+He then served as a special assistant to the army's vice chief of staff during which an investigation was conducted on Ward’s use of official funds.
 While an official retirement ceremony was held in April 2011, Ward remained on active duty pending a special Army investigation by the Office of the Inspector General, U.S. Department of Defense.

-The investigation ran 17 months and ended with a ruling by Defense Secretary Leon Panetta.
+The investigation ran 17 months and ended with a decision by Defense Secretary Leon Panetta.
 He was not found as being derelict in his duties or for improper performance, but for keeping poor official records of his travel expenses, for unnecessarily extending official trips for personal reasons, and allowing his wife to travel on military aircraft without sufficient justification.
-Ward then retired with the rank of lieutenant general in November 2012, which was determined to be the last rank in which he had satisfactorily served.
+Ward was then confirmed by the Senate for formal retirement with the grade of lieutenant general in November 2012, which was determined to be the last grade in which he had satisfactorily served.